wlanboy/CrudService/README.md

 # CrudService
-Spring Based CRUD Rest Service using Service Registry, Cloud Config and Zipkin
+Spring Based CRUD Hateos Rest Service using Service Registry, Cloud Config and Zipkin

 ## Dependencies
 At least: Java 8 and Maven 3.5